McDonald's cage-free egg pledge pressures farmers, squeezes supply

 Costco Wholesale Corp and Wal-Mart Stores Inc also have said they will move to eggs from cage-free hens, but not announced timelines.

-Privately held CKE Restaurants Inc [APOLOT.UL], parent of Carl’s Jr and Hardee‘s, are now likely to face pressure to make the switch too, given its breakfast sales, said Morningstar analyst R.J.
+Privately held CKE Restaurants Inc, parent of Carl’s Jr and Hardee‘s, are now likely to face pressure to make the switch too, given its breakfast sales, said Morningstar analyst R.J.
 Hottovy.

 CKE declined to comment.